dustinpfister/blog_posts/_posts/nodejs-path-parse.md

 layout: post
 categories: node.js
 id: 601
-updated: 2020-01-31 17:44:48
+updated: 2020-01-31 17:57:53
-version: 1.1
+version: 1.2
 ---
 In the [node path](https://nodejs.org/api/path.html) core build in module of node js there is the [path parse](https://nodejs.org/api/path.html#path_path_parse_path) method.
-This is a methid that can be used to parse a path string into an object with properties for each of the parts of a typical file system path.
+This is a method that can be used to parse a path string into an object with properties for each of the parts of a typical file system path.

 <!-- more -->